jdvlio/zonesec/README.md

 veryfying that all the necessary signatures are present on the way up from the domain being queried all the way to the root domain.

+# What is DNSSEC not?

+A mechanism for encrypting or anonymizing DNS traffic.
+This role belongs to DNS over TLS, DNS over HTTPS and Anonymous DNS over HTTPS.
+DNSSEC is merely a means of verifying that a DNS response is valid/legitimate in the sense that it comes from the intended domain.

 # Basic usage instructions

 1. Simply clone the repository to a location where you wish to keep your zone